yy/dviz-course/w02-history-integrity-review/lab.md

     Inline styles can help when using D3.
     </p>

-**Exercise: make at least 3 more changes to make your webpage more attractive using CSS.
+**Exercise: make at least 3 more changes to make your web page more attractive using CSS.
 Show your style!

 Test your code by visiting the web page on your local server.
 Name the .html file with file name "lab02_html_lastname_firstname"", and upload to Canvas.**